Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Experiments

 \subsection{Ablations}

 We present ablations to explain the design decisions that deviate from the standard versions of the planners.
+We want to emphasize again that while the core ideas of the planners that we use here are the same as in their original versions, the adaptions are crucial in order to obtain the planning times and costs that we show here.
 In the following, we do not show the results for all planners as the effects are similar for most, and would crowd the figures.